isfttr/ArchLabs_on_MacBook/README.md

 ## What is not working yet

-- **Keyboard**: it is backlit but currently that function is not available.
-Didn't try to solve this one yet because it is not a huge problem.
-The other problem is that the function keys for music are not assigned to any music player since I'm running `mpv`.
+- **Keyboard**: the function keys for music are not assigned to any music player since I'm running `mpv`.
 There might be way to setup the function keys to play/pause music in mpv using the keys but I didn't try to setup that yet.
 - **Email**: I'm trying to set up `mutt` to properly run but currently having problems with `offlineimap` so it is not syncing.
 If your are not going to use mutt, than you